into-docker/into-docker/README.md

 into build -t <name:tag> -p <profile> <builder>
 ```

+Learn how to [add build profiles to your builder image][build-profiles].

 ### Caching

 Repeated builds of the same codebase can usually be sped up by caching